Understanding the unconscious aspects of interpersonal communication in skills for sales.

 Training and persistence on his part, helped reprogram his unconscious mind to accept and welcome the new situation.
 He eventually succeeded in field sales and went on to build his own international company.

-Acquiring knowledge is easier than developing skills for sales.
+Acquiring knowledge is easier than developing skills.
 If being competent in a skill was simply a matter of understanding it, we could dispense with driving tests.
 Remember how awkward the controls seemed the first time you drove a car.
 It takes some practice to acquire new physical skills but it is not very complicated.
 The outcome of a hill start depends on balancing engine power against clutch control.
 Being too aggressive with the controls results in wheel spin or a jerky start; being too hesitant results in the engine stalling or excessive clutch wear.
 The feedback is consistent with the action.

 The skill of persuasion, or even being understood, is much more complex.
 For one thing, there are no ‘L’ plates to alert others that you are trying something new.
 If there were, any allowance given would interfere with the result and render observation useless.